Santa Khurai: Public Interest Litigation: Constitutionality of Blood Donation Guidelines

 Santa Khurai filed a Public Interest Litigation (PIL) Thangjam Santa Singh @ Santa Khurai vs Union of India & Ors. in the Supreme Court of India in March 2021.
-The PIL challenges Clause 12 and 51 of Guidelines on Blood Donor Selection and Blood Donor Referral issued by the National Blood Transfusion Council (NBTC) and the National AIDS Control Organisation (NACO) in 2017.
+The PIL challenges Clauses 12 and 51 of the Guidelines on Blood Donor Selection and Blood Donor Referral issued by the National Blood Transfusion Council (NBTC) and the National AIDS Control Organisation (NACO) in 2017.
 These clauses permanently banned transgender persons, men who have sex with men, and female sex workers from donating blood.
 The guidelines considered this group of persons as "at risk" for HIV, Hepatitis B and Hepatitis C infections.
-Khurai pointed out that the effect of these guidelines was felt the most during the pandemic when transgender persons were unable to donate blood to other members of their community during emergencies.
+Khurai pointed out that the effect of these guidelines was felt the most during the pandemic, when transgender persons were unable to donate blood to other members of their community during emergencies.

-Khurai sought to strike down Clause 12 and 51 of the Guidelines as unconstitutional and in violation of Articles 14, 15 and 21 of the Constitution of India, 1950.
+Khurai sought to strike down Clauses 12 and 51 of the Guidelines as unconstitutional and in violation of Articles 14, 15 and 21 of the Constitution of India, 1950.
 She argued that the grounds for the permanent ban were arbitrary, discriminatory and unscientific.
 Imposition of a life-long ban on certain marginalized sections, instead of a three-month or 45-day deferral from the last high-risk sexual contact, or just screening their blood as per the usual norms — ends up in stigmatizing the said communities as they are not based on how HIV-transmission actually works, nor are they based on the actual risks involved in specific activities and lets the individuals who may still engage in high-risk behavior donate.

-The permanent ban violates Article 14 and 15 which ensure Equality of All Persons and prohibits discrimination as it:
+The permanent ban violates Article 14 and 15, which ensure Equality of All Persons and prohibit discrimination as it: